MrDay2Day/Next-Express-tRPC/README.md

 - Enhanced Developer Experience: The template offers a smooth development experience with features like real-time communication, secure cookie handling, and robust API support.
 - This TypeScript template repository offers a comprehensive and well-crafted starting point for building modern web applications.
 It effectively combines the power of Next.js, Express.js, and other cutting-edge technologies to provide a robust and flexible foundation for your projects.

+## Changes to make

+There are just a couple changes that are required to personalize the application.

+1. package.json
+   - name
+   - version
+   - description
+1. .env
+   - NODE_ENV
+   - SERVER_URL
+   - PORT
+   - USE_REDIS
+   - REDIS_HOST
+   - REDIS_USER
+   - REDIS_PASS
+   - REDIS_PORT
+   - REDIS_URL
+   - COOKIE_SECRET
+   - JWT_SECRET
+1. wrangler.json
+   - name
+1. worker.js
+   - Edit based on need, such as title, body, icon, etc.
+   - Choose actions for buttons